aadit-n/portfolio-optimiser/README.md

 # portfolio-optimiser

+DISCLAIMER: NONE OF THE DATA OR RESULTS PROVIDED BY THIS WEBSITE/APP IS FINANCIAL ADVICE.
+ALL FINANCIAL DECISIONS MADE BY THE USER ARE INDEPENDENT OF THE RESULTS SHOWN HERE.

 Portfolio-Optimiser is an advanced Streamlit app for portfolio optimization using Mean-Variance, Monte Carlo, Risk Parity, and Black-Litterman models.
 It supports custom asset views, visualizes efficient frontiers, and computes key metrics like Sharpe ratio, volatility, and risk contributions.

 ## Features ##